Sm1mg/discord.py-bot-core/README.md

-# slash branch
+# hybrid branch
-This branch contains my core bot for discord.py using slash commands
+This branch contains my core bot for discord.py using hybrid commands